phanimahesh/iitd-pyproxylogin/README.md

 ###How?
 _how, of all the infinite possible ways, should I use it?_

 Run it.
 Or eat it for dinner.
-P.S: You'll need python3.x
+P.S: You'll need python3.x , and there is a cool configuration thingy available.

 ###Trust?
 _can you be trusted?
 What if you are stealing my passwords?_

 Good Lord!!
 Read the source.
 If you are lazy enough not to read the source, and skeptic enough not to trust, maintain a distance of 2.45 meters from my code.

+_umm.. why 2.45 meters, sir?_

+I'd tell you, if I knew.
+Seriously!

 ###Legal?
 _can I copy this?_